VOLTTRON/volttron/README.md

    rm $CONFIG
    ```

-   Since we are attempting to push date from the local (ZeroMQ in this example) to the remote (RabbitMQ) instance, the we would need the RabbitMQ serverkey, which can be obtained by running ``vctl auth serverkey`` on the RabbitMQ instance.
+   Since we are attempting to push data from the local (ZeroMQ in this example) to the remote (RabbitMQ) instance, the we would need the RabbitMQ serverkey, which can be obtained by running ``vctl auth serverkey`` on the RabbitMQ instance.
 Start the Forward Historian.

    b.
 Install master driver, configure fake device on upstream server and start volttron and master driver. vcfg --agent master_driver command can install master driver and setup a fake device.